 Have you ever wondered what the holidays are like when you work for a carnival?
 Thanksgiving 2001, I was a carnie.
 And although I was hundreds of miles away from my family, missing out on the traditions that I had grown to love, this will go down in history as one of my favorite Thanksgivings ever!

 I didn’t know what to expect.
 I had only been a carnie for a few months and this was the first major family-oriented holiday that I had spent with these people.
 It was also the first that I had spent away from family.
 Sure, I spent Halloween with this new chosen family of mine, but that was different.
 I have always seen Halloween as more of a ‘for fun’ holiday.
 This was one that was actually about something – being thankful for what you have.

 The day started out fairly normal.
 The only exception was that I heard rumors that the bosses were going to feed us before work.
 We cleaned up, loaded on the bus, and rode to the San Antonio K-Mart parking lot we were working at that week.
 Some friends and I went into the store for drinks and to look at the neat stuff.
-Since I had a baby in my tummy at the time, I was particularly interested in the children’s books and toys.
+I was expecting my first child at the time and was particularly interested in the children’s books and toys.